 I revisited Jimmy’s writings again when taking classes at Fuller Theological Seminary, including Christology in the Making, an article of his on the New Perspective on Paul, and once again, Baptism in the Holy Spirit when taking a course with that same title (taught by Prof. Russell Spittler).
 When revisiting that book, and his interpretation of 1 Corinthians 12:13, I came to accept his position that the Apostle Paul associated baptism in the Spirit with conversion-initiation.

 His work came in handy again, along with his Jesus and the Spirit: A Study of the Religious and Charismatic Experience of Jesus and the First Christians as Reflected in the New Testament, as I investigated a controversial spiritual renewal that was eventually named, “The Toronto Blessing.”
 This led to one of my early books entitled, A Time to Laugh: The Holy Laughter Phenomenon Examined.

 It was 1995, and after praying and fasting, I sent a letter to James Dunn and R. T. France expressing my interest in doing my Ph.D. at their universities.
 Jimmy wrote back first, saying that he was interested in my proposed thesis on perseverance and apostasy.
-I moved to Durham, and despite problems I and my family experienced when living in England, I have never regretted my decision.
-I loved living and studying in Durham.
+I moved to Durham, and despite culture shock, getting mugged, and a number of other hardships I and my family faced when living over there, I have never regretted my decision.

 After I left Durham to move back to the States, I was hired at George Fox University for a one-year full-time professorial position.
 After that it was hard times as an adjunct, and I can’t even begin to count the number of letters of recommendation Jimmy wrote for me as I tried to find full-time work.
 One position that was almost certain did not finally go through, and he sensed my discouragement, giving me a good pep talk.